rafaelaznar/wildCartSBServer2021/README.md

 To get the web application quickly running there are a number of api endpoints to create fake data.
 These endpoints can be accessed from the front-end so there is no need to do anything else on the server.

+To continue the start-up of WildCart web application in development mode, you can access a [how to run Wildcart front-end in development mode](https://github.com/rafaelaznar/wildCartAngularClient2021)